Online Master's Degree Course

 Level 6

-All Master of Music in Music Production students complete a culminating experience or thesis project.
-This experience is meant to be exactly as named: the culmination of your work in the program, the experience through which you synthesize all you have learned.
-The culminating experience helps shape your next steps in the profession and in your career.
-In short, the culminating experience provides an opportunity for you to complete unique and original professional work.
-Through the culminating experience, you make a creative contribution to help solve a problem that exists in the profession.
-The work involved in the culminating experience represents the highest expression of your learning at the graduate level.
+All Master of Music in Music Production students complete their culminating experience over the course of two 12-week courses, for a total of 24 weeks.
+Culminating Experience in Music Production 1, is the first course in a two-part experience, is designed to start the culmination of your work in the program, allowing you to synthesize all you have learned.
+The culminating experience not only helps shape your next steps in the profession and your career, but also provides the opportunity to complete unique, original professional work.
+Through this extended process, you will contribute creatively to solving a problem within the profession, producing a body of work that represents the highest expression of your learning at the graduate level.

 Read More